-- Z3.1.1 The Owner is to notify TL whenever the outside of the ship's bottom and related items can be examined in drydock or on a slipway. - Z3.1.2 There is to be a minimum of two examinations of the outside of the ship's bottom and related items during each five-year special survey1 period.
+- Z3.1.1 The Owner is to notify the Classification Society whenever the outside of the ship's bottom and related items can be examined in drydock or on a slipway. - Z3.1.2 There is to be a minimum of two examinations of the outside of the ship's bottom and related items during each five-year special survey period.
 One such examination is to be carried out in conjunction with the special survey.
 In all cases the interval between any two such examinations is not to exceed 36 months.
-An extension of examination of the ship's bottom of 3 months beyond the due date can be granted in exceptional circumstances2. - Z3.1.3 Examinations of the outside of the ship's bottom and related items of ships is normally to be carried out with the ship in drydock.
+An extension of examination of the ship's bottom of 3 months beyond the due date can be granted in exceptional circumstances. - Z3.1.3 Examinations of the outside of the ship's bottom and related items of ships is normally to be carried out with the ship in drydock.
 However, consideration may be given to alternate examination while the ship is afloat as an In-water Survey, subject to provisions of Z3.3.
 Special consideration is to be given to ships of 15 years or over before being permitted to have such examinations.
-For ESP ships of 15 years of age and over, such examinations are to be carried out with the ship in drydock. - Z3.1.4 The interval between examinations of the outside of the ship's bottom and related items for ships operating in fresh water and for certain harbour or non-self-propelled craft may be greater than that given in Z3.1.2.
+For ESP ships of 15 years of age and over, such examinations are to be carried out with the ship in drydock.